winitzki/scall/tutorial/programming_dhall.md

 Most of that theory is beyond the scope of this book.
 Instead, the book focuses on issues arising in practical programming.

-To summarize, Dhall is a powerful, purely functional programming language that has several applications:
-- a generator for flexible, programmable, but strictly validated YAML and JSON configuration files
-- an industry-strength System Fω interpreter for studying various language-independent aspects of functional programming
-- a high-level scripting DSL interfacing with a runtime that implements side effects and low-level details

-This book focuses on the last two applications.

 ## Overview of Dhall